dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 did it themselves.
 Then they stuck all the rest of the Nazi's in "Area 51" wherever that is.

+### After WW2 America Consumed the Nazi's in Anticipation of the Soviet Menace

-For the Nazi's who posed a threat, the OSS determined they had all information of value and killed them, orphaning any children they may have had.
-Anyone who had value as an asset who could not be killed without significantly threatening intelligence to aid America in the assured conflict with Sovied Russia?
+For the Nazi's who posed a threat, the OSS determined they had all information of value and killed them, probably orphaning any children they may have had.
+Anyone who had value as an asset who could not be killed without significantly threatening intelligence to aid America in the assured conflict with Soviet Russia?
 They were weighed down with so much blackmail and counterforce, we could be sure they'd never do shit.
 And, we could count on it too, because at that point, we knew we all hated Stalin as much as Hitler did.
 And nobody wanted to let that grubby, drunk psychopathic bastard bury another body in Western Europe.

 Then America acted like nothing happened, while they beat the Soviets